We Can't Go Home Again and Les Enfants du Paradis

 Timely centenary tribute to popular singing cowboy Roy Rogers, with newly-restored revivals of two of his best sagebrush sagas.

-The Machine That Kills Bad People and Bye Bye Birdie
+The Goose Woman and Bye Bye Birdie

 (Country: Japan; Year: 1955; Director: Kenji Mizoguchi; Writer: Yoshikata Yoda, Masashige Narusawa, Hisakazu Tsuji; Stars: Raiz Ichikawa, Michiyo Kogure, Eijir Yanagi, Ichijir Oya, Yoshiko Kuga)